Loading Events

 Free event, please RSVP | Donations appreciated

-CLICK HERE FOR TICKETS
+CLICK HERE TO RSVP

 MODERATOR: BROWN MALONEY, Radio Pacific

-PANELIST & SPEAKER: BRIER DUDLEY, Save the Free Press initiative, Seattle Times
+PANELIST & SPEAKER: BRIER DUDLEY, Seattle Times

 Brier Dudley is the Editor of the Save the Free Press initiative at The Seattle Times, a position he has held since January 2021.
 Mr. Dudley has been a member of The Seattle Times staff for over 23 years, during which time he has served in various capacities including editorial board member, columnist, and reporter.
 He currently leads the company’s efforts to report on the local journalism crisis and advocates for the sustainability of independent media.